 Your doctor has suggested assisted reproduction technologies (ART).
 ART may be needed for certain fertility problems.
 Or it may be used if other treatments haven't helped.
 In most cases, these methods use hormone medications along with other techniques to increase the chances of success.
 Be sure to talk with your doctor about the details, success rates, and costs.

 IUI is a fertility treatment.
 It places sperm in the uterus during ovulation.
-It can be done in your doctor’s office or a clinic.
-There are two main steps in the process:
+It can be done in your doctor's office or a clinic.
+There are 2 main steps in the process:

 In most cases, IUI is done along with taking hormone medications.
 They enhance a woman's fertility.
 This is called a "stimulated cycle."
 It can also be done without medications.
 This is called a "natural cycle."

 In vitro fertilization (IVF)

 During IVF, sperm and egg are combined outside the body in a lab.
 There are 4 main steps in this process: